apache/hadoop/hadoop-mapreduce-project/hadoop-mapreduce-client/hadoop-mapreduce-client-core/src/site/markdown/MapReduceTutorial.md

 ##### Private and Public DistributedCache Files

-DistributedCache files can be private or public, that determines how they can be shared on the slave nodes.
+DistributedCache files can be private or public, that determines how they can be shared on the worker nodes.

 * "Private" DistributedCache files are cached in a localdirectory private to the user whose jobs need these files.
-These files are shared by all tasks and jobs of the specific user only and cannot be accessed by jobs of other users on the slaves.
+These files are shared by all tasks and jobs of the specific user only and cannot be accessed by jobs of other users on the workers.
 A DistributedCache file becomes private by virtue of its permissions on the file system where the files are uploaded, typically HDFS.
 If the file has no world readable access, or if the directory path leading to the file has no world executable access for